bartobri/bitcoin-toolkit/README.md

 `btk <command> [<args>]`

+Use the 'help' command to learn about commands and options used is the following
+examples:

+`btk help <command>`

 Bitcoin Toolkit installs a command line tool named `btk` that handles commands and arguments much like git.
 The first argument is a command and is required.
 All following arguments are options that relate to the specified command.
 For example, this will create a new compressed private key in Wallet Import Format(WIF):

 ```
-$ btk privkey -n -C -W
+$ btk privkey -nCW
 L2L4ygLBjjYdTDnUkqLR2rwucnTbwARXyeMGJ5Svc7hScvKzmLcP
 ```

-#### Redirecting Input
+#### Supplying Input

-If input is required, `btk` works best when the input is redirected with a pipe or other input redirection methods.
-For example, this will convert the previously generated key from compressed to uncompressed format:
+If input is required, `btk` works best when the output from a previous command is redirected with a pipe or other redirection methods.
+For example, this will convert a compressed private key to uncompressed format:

 ```
-$ echo "L2L4ygLBjjYdTDnUkqLR2rwucnTbwARXyeMGJ5Svc7hScvKzmLcP" | btk privkey -w -U
+$ echo "L2L4ygLBjjYdTDnUkqLR2rwucnTbwARXyeMGJ5Svc7hScvKzmLcP" | btk privkey -wU
 5JyRvApPpkAtJisBNG2gRteMz3baHoYPRcefov7nDwXuvxBWvVR
 ```

 #### Chaining Commands

-Using input redirection methods makes it possible to chain together multiple commands which increases the utility and power of Bitcoin Toolkit.
-Here is the previous example with added redirection to the 'pubkey' command which ultimately prints the uncompressed public key for the private key that we started with.
+Using output redirection allows you to chain together multiple commands and increase the utility of Bitcoin Toolkit.
+Below we take the previous example and redirect the output to the 'address' command to generate a bitcoin address.

 ```
-$ echo "L2L4ygLBjjYdTDnUkqLR2rwucnTbwARXyeMGJ5Svc7hScvKzmLcP" | btk privkey -w -U | btk pubkey
+$ echo "L2L4ygLBjjYdTDnUkqLR2rwucnTbwARXyeMGJ5Svc7hScvKzmLcP" | btk privkey -wU | btk address -w
-049f9b6e7577847e24bab3544600c6e4fef8ab6c78ba22635c70e7801db7356efe801da9673b8ec2851b5bd458896cbf12bb14cae34cfc86c02ea8427a6c9050f7
+1FEEedNDX5qqCEeL8FFsrjGRYU7akdVMLF
 ```

 #### List Processing

 Bitcoin Toolkit can process lists as input.
 Each list item must be separated by a newline character in order to be processed correctly.
+It is also necessary that the input format for the list be explicitly specified using the command line input options, otherwise btk will treat the whole list as a single string.

-For example, if I have a file that contains a list of 5 uncompressed private keys:
+For example, if I have a file that contains a list of 5 uncompressed private keys...

 ```
 $ cat keys.dat